BU Sciences Collection

 Dunal (Michel-Félix), 1789–1856:

-The son of a banker, he decided to turn to medicine and, above all, botany, which became his favorite field of research.
-He served as interim chair of botany at the Faculty of Medicine duringDe Candolle's absence (until 1829) and as director of the Jardin des Plantes (1819).
-He became a professor at the Faculty of Sciences in Montpellier in 1829 and served as its dean until his death in 1856.
-His collections are preserved at the Herbarium of the Faculty of Sciences and the University Science Library.
-His research focused particularly on mycology and the Solanaceae family; he continued the work begun by De Candolle and workedwith Toussaint-François Node-Véran onthe creation of the Node-Véran parchment collection, preserved at the University of Montpellier.
+The son of a banker, he decided to pursue a career in medicine and, above all, botany, which became his favorite field of research.
+He served as acting chair of botany at the Faculty of Medicine duringDe Candolle’s absence (until 1829) and as director of the Jardin des Plantes (1819).
+A professor at the Faculty of Sciences in Montpellier in 1829, he became its dean until his death in 1856.
+His collections are preserved in the Herbarium of the Faculty of Sciences and the University Science Library.
+His research focused particularly on mycology and the Solanaceae family; he continued the work begun by De Candolle and collaboratedwith Toussaint-François Node-Véran onthe creation of the collection known as the Node-Véran parchments, preserved at the University of Montpellier.

 Content:

-A resource for the history of botany in Montpellier, this is the working library of a botanist from the early19th century.
-The oldest editions in this collection date fromthe 16th century, while the most recent ones are from themid-19th century.
-It reflects the importance of networking for botanists at that time and the importance of document transmission in this discipline, as evidenced by the dedications from Dunal's correspondents.
+A valuable resource for the history of botany in Montpellier, this is the working library of an early19th-centurybotanist.
+The oldest volumes in this collection date fromthe 16th century, while the most recent ones date from themid-19th century.
+It reflects the importance of networking for botanists at that time, as well as the importance of document sharing within the discipline, as evidenced by the dedications from Dunal’s correspondents.

-The Sète Marine Biology Station was founded in 1879 at the instigation of Armand Sabatier (1834-1910).
-In 1884, the city provided researchers with premises that accommodated a growing number of students and researchers, making it necessary to construct the current building, which was inaugurated in 1896.
-It houses research laboratories, an aquarium, a photographic laboratory, and a very large library, as well as collections gathered in a museum (shells, fish, etc.).
-Following a major administrative reorganization, the library's collections were transferred to the university science library.
+The Sète Marine Biology Station was founded in 1879 at the instigation of Armand Sabatier (1834–1910); in 1884, the city provided researchers with a facility that began to accommodate a growing number of students and researchers, making it necessary to construct the current building, which was inaugurated in 1896.
+It houses research laboratories, an aquarium, a photography lab, and a very extensive library, as well as collections housed in a museum (shells, fish, etc.).
+Following a major administrative reorganization, the library’s collections were transferred to the University Library of Sciences.

 Content: